Ernest and Mary Hemingway House: Community Library's stewardship of the Hemingway House

-Stewardship of the Hemingway House

-Since taking over the management of the house and legacy, the Library undertook a needed series of restoration measures on the exterior and interior in order to protect the 1953 house and its contents.
-Notable in the infrastructure work done to date are the re-shingling of the roof — from shake back to shingle (with a Class A assembly); the painting of the house exterior trim; partially regrading the original gravel drive; installing a new boiler, and removing several dying trees.
+Since taking over the management of the house, the Library undertook restoration measures to the house's exterior and interior.
+Notably, the roof was re-shingled from shake back to shingle (with a Class A assembly); the house's exterior trim was repainted; the original gravel drive was partially regraded; a new boiler was installed, and several dying trees were removed.

-Importantly, the preservation measure of replacing eleven picture windows in the living room, bedrooms, and kitchen with UV-protected double-paned glass will ensure the artifacts within the house against UV light damage.
+During the renovation, eleven picture windows in the living room, bedrooms, and kitchen were replaced with UV-protected double-paned glass to protect the artifacts within the house against UV light damage.
 This project was made possible by a grant award from the Idaho Heritage Trust.

 The Hemingway Writer-in-Residence Program

-The Community Library manages a Writer-in-Residence program to provide an inspirational, contemplative retreat for individuals aligned with the Library's programs, major initiatives, and community partnerships.
+The Community Library manages a Writer-in-Residence program to provide a contemplative retreat for individuals aligned with the Library's programs, major initiatives, and community partnerships.

 A Writer in New Country: Hemingway in 1939

-An exhibit at the Wood River Museum of History and Culture in Ketchum, Idaho, examines who Hemingway was when he arrived in 1939: a writer at his peak, a globetrotter drawn to remote places, a rugged outdoor enthusiast, and a man with complicated personal relationships.
+An exhibit at the Wood River Museum of History and Culture in Ketchum, Idaho, examines Hemingway's personal life, career and interests at the time when he arrived in 1939.